yannlelorier/gervigreind-project2/README.md

 We can definitely start to see a pattern.
 It seems that the smoothing method is preferred over the Kalman Filter when the flights have less sharp turns.
 If the flight trajectory makes rounder, longer turns, then the smoothing method sometimes outperforms the Kalman Filter (sometimes, because of the random noisy data)

-However, when the flight is simple, like the case of Texas, where there are a lot of parts where the plane is flying straight, of there are sharp turns, the smoothing method seems to have lots of errors.
+However, when the flight trajectory has straight parts, like the case of Texas, and where there are also sharp turns at the end of each straight path, the smoothing method seems to have lots of errors.

-In conclusion, Smoothing is best when the flight pattern is simple, whereas the Kalman Filter is better suited for complex, sharp flight trajectories.
+In conclusion, Smoothing is best when the flight pattern is simple, whereas the Kalman Filter is better suited for complex, sharp-turned flight trajectories.

 ### Task 10 - Bonus (3D)